 Saudi Arabia's drone permit requirements aren't bureaucratic red tape.
 They serve legitimate purposes:

 1. Public Safety: Unregulated drones can collide with aircraft, damage property, or injure people.
-GACA permits ensure flights happen safely and in approved airspace.
+GACA drone permits ensure flights happen safely and in approved airspace.

 2. Privacy Protection: Drone regulations prevent unauthorized surveillance and protect citizens' privacy in both public and private spaces.